raspberrypilearning/rpi-python-line-following/en/step_7.md

 ## The final algorithm

-Now that you are outputting values that can be used by the motor, it is time to feed these values in.
+Now that you are outputting values that the motors can use, it is time to feed these values in.

-To begin with you're going to turn your `while True` loop into a `generator`.
-A `generator` is a little like a function, except that it will only continually run and then `yield` values whenever it is asked for them.
+To begin with you're going to turn your `while True` loop into a **generator**.
+A generator is a little like a function, except that it will continually run and only `yield` values when it is asked for them.

 --- task ---
 Turn your loop into a generator like this: